Two years into the pandemic, is the end in sight?

 When it comes to vaccines, Omicron has served as both a warning and a test.

-Many epidemiologists say that simply letting COVID spread unchecked gives it a greater chance of mutating into new strains.
+Many epidemiologists say that simply letting COVID-19 spread unchecked gives it a greater chance of mutating into new strains.

 And there is no guarantee that such new variants will be less deadly.